Repairing Flood Damaged Property

 Glass and Windows

-Flooding can lead to the breakdown of the edge seal in double-glazing.
+Flooding can lead to the breakdown of the edge seal in double glazing.
 Check for mud and water stored in hollow window and door frames and drain any contamination found by drilling a drain hole at top and bottom of the frame.
 If you can see condensation between the panes, replace the double glazed unit.
-Single glazing is largely unaffected unless completely broken; however, check the condition of putty, window locks etc to ensure the windows are secure.
+Single glazing is largely unaffected unless completely broken; however, check the condition of putty and window locks to ensure the windows are secure.

 Insulation